J4ck3lXploit/Active-Directory-Lab/AD-Project Walkthrough.md

 `./splunk start`

 After **accepting the terms of service**, you'll be prompted to **set up a password** for the **Splunk admin user**.

+**Ensuring Splunk Starts on Boot**

+To ensure Splunk starts **automatically after a reboot**, exit the **Splunk user**, navigate to the bin directory where the binaries are located, and run the following command:

+`./splunk enable boot-start`

+This ensures Splunk will always start when the machine powers on.